michimau/eea.eunis/README.txt

 2.How to install:
 -----------------
+Copy the default.properties to build.properties and edit the values.
 Run 'ant'.
 This will compile the classes and deploy the application within tomcat's webapps directory.
-If you want to install in an other location you change the TOMCAT_HOME environment variable.

-Example:

-    export TOMCAT_HOME=/home/roug/tomcat
-    mkdir /home/roug/tomcat
-    ant

 3.How to use lowercase.sh script:
 ---------------------------------